jeremykerr/jeremykerr/source/pages/blog/software-is-complicated.rst

 So, I go totally bonkers.
 Reading through the documentation in depth, I apply any and every setting that looks like it might be remotely relevant.
 IP Forwarding?
 Disabled.
 IP masquerading?
 Disabled.
 IPv6?
 Disabled.
 I’m going all-in, baby.
 My desperation is climbing to daring new heights.

 Naturally, my efforts are futile.
-Tearing my hair out, I decide to try something I avoid at all costs.
+Tearing my hair out, I decide to try something I normally avoid at all costs.
 Checking the logs.
 Reading the daemon script, “/etc/init.d/docker”, I find that the log files should be stored in “/var/log/docker”, or “/etc/default/daemon.log”.
 Feeling fresh hope, I check those files.

 They don’t exist.
 Screaming incoherently and crying seems like my next best option.